 Though most horse-riding stables and farms will provide you with specialist rider gear, including a helmet and heavy raingear if you need it, it is still best to come prepared yourself too.

 As with all travel in Iceland, layers of clothing will be your best friend.

 Here is a handy list of items you might want to consider packing for horse riding in Iceland:

 - Underlayers or base layers

-- Warm, waterproof, and comfortable riding or hiking shoes
+- Warm, waterproof, and comfortable sports or hiking shoes

 - Warm woolen socks – ideally more than one pair

 - A mixture of warm and light layers of clothing

 Are Icelandic horses good for beginners?